- JFCS News

 To address this growing crisis and serve thousands of Bay Area children, JFCS has announced the launch of its new Center for Children and Youth.

-One of the largest initiatives ever undertaken by JFCS in its 170-year history, the Center for Children and Youth will bring together and expand critical services in four key areas:
+One of the largest initiatives ever undertaken by JFCS in its 170-year history, the Center for Children and Youth is bringing together and expanding critical services in four key areas:

 - Parent and teacher education through JFCS’ Parents Place;